Professor of Comparative and Japanese Literature

 My undergraduate training was in the sciences, and I am interested in the intersection and interaction between science and literature, especially the fuzzy boundaries of what we call literature and the ways that technology prompts us to rethink those boundaries.
 This includes the changing ways aesthetic theories have defined and delineated literature and criticism across times and cultures, the relationship between media, and the status of adaptations and reproductions in postmodern culture.

-My books include Interpreting Anime (2018), and Sublime Voices, on the interplay between science and fiction in the work of the Japanese avant-garde writer Abe Kōbō (2009).
+My books include Interpreting Anime (2018), and Sublime Voices: Science and Fiction in the Work of Abe Kōbō (2009).
 I have also co-edited many volumes of criticism focused on anime and Japanese popular culture: Robot Ghosts and Wired Dreams: Japanese Science Fiction from Origins to Anime (2007), and the first ten volumes of the Mechademia series, for work on Japanese anime, manga, and the fan arts (2006-2015).

 I am exploring visual and digital media not only as objects of analysis but also as vehicles for my own critical work and teaching.
 My efforts so far have included a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.
 I am now curating an art exhibition focused on Japanese popular culture at the Williams College Museum of Art, scheduled for spring 2020.

 A popular section of this site is "Japanese for Your Mac," which has information about working with Japanese on Macintosh computers.

-The newest part this site is "Interpreting Anime," an introduction to my 2018 book on reading Japanese animated film.
+The newest part of this site is "Interpreting Anime," an introduction to my 2018 book on reading Japanese animated film.